The Impact of Wearable Technology on Health Insurance Premiums

 One common obstacle for policyholders considering the adoption of wearable technology is the cost associated with purchasing and maintaining these devices.
 Wearable devices, such as smartwatches and fitness trackers, can vary in price depending on the brand, features, and functionality.
 The initial cost of purchasing a high-quality wearable device can be a deterrent for some individuals, especially if they are already paying for health insurance premiums.

-See also The Pros and Cons of High-Deductible Health Insurance Plans
+See also The Role of Health Insurance in Combating Opioid Addiction

 Insurance providers can help address this concern by offering subsidies or discounts for policyholders who choose to utilize wearable devices.
 By partnering with wearable technology companies and negotiating bulk discounts, insurers can make these devices more accessible and affordable for their policyholders.
 These subsidies can help offset the cost of purchasing a wearable device, making it a more attractive option for individuals looking to take control of their health and potentially benefit from lower health insurance premiums.